 Francesca Melhuish is a PhD Candidate (PAIS Fellow).
 She has an MA in International Political Economy from the University of Warwick and a BA (MA Oxon) in Economics and Management from the University of Oxford.
-Francesca's research intersects the fields of British Politics, Political Economy, and EU Studies.
+Francesca's research intersects the sub-disciplines of British Politics, EU Studies, and International Relations/International Political Economy.

 From January 2016 to December 2017 Francesca worked as a Research Project Officer and Research Grants Administrator for Professor Tom Sorell and the Interdisciplinary Ethics Research Group.
-She has particular expertise in research project management, new bid development, and workshop/conference organisation.
+She has particular expertise in research project management, research proposal development, and workshop/conference organisation.

-Francesca has also previously worked in teaching administration at the Centre for Interdisciplinary Methodologies, and in student professional development at Coventry University.
+Francesca has also previously worked in the administration of teaching at the Centre for Interdisciplinary Methodologies, and in student professional development at Coventry University.